WHS-LLM-Integrated-Webhacking/Vulnerable_Chatbot/README.md

 <img src="./test_image.png" width="50%">

+- Basically, `LLM4Shell`, `P2SQLi`, and `Insecure Output Handling` used 'gpt-3.5-turbo', while `Indirect Propmt Injection` used 'gpt-4o'.

 ### Example Interactions

 - **LLM4Shell:** Select this option and enter a command to test RCE vulnerabilities.
 - **P2SQLi:** Select this option and enter an SQL query to test SQL injection vulnerabilities.
 - **Insecure Output Handling:** Select this option and enter a URL to test unauthorized content access.
+- **Indirect Propmt Injection:** When reading the contents of gmail, an unintended api is called by indirect prompt injection.